kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

 - API type(s): Secret
-- Estimated increase in size: the size of `kubernetes.io/secret-protection` finalizer per secret
+- Estimated increase in size: the size of `kubernetes.io/secret-protection` finalizer and `snapshot.storage.kubernetes.io/secret-protection` finalizer per secret
 - Estimated amount of new objects: N/A

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?